Law & Order: Changing Television

 Organizer and Moderator: Michael Curtin, Duncan and Suzanne Mellichamp Professor of Global Studies in the Department of Film and Media Studies, UC Santa Barbara

 Law & Order is one of the most financially successful series in the history of television.
 Conceived originally as a modular hour-long drama that could be syndicated in half-hour blocs, it was from the outset a program designed to navigate the shifting sands of the TV business during cable and broadband eras.
-This panel explored the distinctive features of Law & Order as a network franchise and off-network syndication property.
+Panelists explored the distinctive features of Law & Order as a network franchise and off-network syndication property.
 Topics included: production strategies, cost containment, marketing, cross-platform synergies, brand management, target audiences, and intellectual property.
 Panelists also discussed Law & Order within the broader context of network and cable television.
-Under what conditions have L&O series succeeded?
-What sorts of viewers and advertisers do they attract?
-How have commercial considerations shaped the narrative themes and strategies of the various L&O series?

 Constance Penley, Organizer and Moderator; Co-Director, Carsey-Wolf Center, Professor of Film and Media Studies, UC Santa Barbara